IEEE-TEK-UP-Student-Branch/TSYP12-EMBS-CHALLENGE/README.md

-# Mental Health PDF Scraper
+# Mental Health Web Application - ment.AI

 This project scrapes and downloads mental health-related PDF documents from the web using Google dorks.
 It uses the locally installed Mistral model through Ollama for agent intelligence.